IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-00-get-started.md

 Alternative environments
 ------------------------

-The instructions for these labs are based on IBM Streams Quick Start Edition (QSE).
+The instructions are based on IBM Streams Quick Start Edition (QSE).
 However, you aren\'t required to use the QSE Docker image.
-You can install and run the lab in any other environment with a current Streams installation.
+You can install and run the tutorial in any other environment with a current Streams installation.

 If you don\'t use the QSE, some components might look different,